 To get prolonged flight time, try to get airborne when there is little or no wind.

 Some of us are daredevils and are aggressive flyers, while others fly more smoothly.
 It’s like our individual driving habits.
-When you suddenly push the throttle to make sharp turns or do aggressive maneuvers, you are drawing a large amount of current from the battery in a very short time.
+When you suddenly push the throttle to make sharp turns or do aggressive manoeuvres, you are drawing a large amount of current from the battery in a very short time.
 This power surge depletes the battery rapidly.
-On the other hand, if its a calm Sunday afternoon and you are in a mellow mood, flying around smoothly enjoying the scenery on your screen, you will get better air time with the same battery.
+On the other hand, if it’s a calm Sunday afternoon and you are in a mellow mood, flying around smoothly enjoying the scenery on your screen, you will get better air time with the same battery.